 All Faculty Advisors who oversee undergraduate and graduate student research have the following responsibilities:

-Both students and Faculty Advisors must complete the CITI Training.
-There are additional educational/training requirements for students.
+- Both students and Faculty Advisors must complete the CITI Training.

 All undergraduate and graduate student researchers have the following responsibilities: